ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/biometrics.md

 }
 ```

-### Sidenote: Using React Hook APIs with Identity Vault
+### Side-Note: Using React Hook APIs with Identity Vault

 At this point in the lab we have overrode Identity Vault methods in both the `SessionVault` singleton class, and the `<AuthProvider />` component (that establishes the `AuthContext`).
 It may seem confusing which file should be modified when, so an explanation is in order: